zzgdqh/truffle/packages/truffle-decoder/README.md

 for being an error -- as described in the previous paragraph, the failure to decode is our own fault so it ought to be a value -- but we simply don't have a value format ready yet.
 However, we're intending to remedy this soon.

+Thirdly, when decoding events, it is impossible to decode indexed parameters of reference type.
+Thus, these decode to an error rather than to a value.

+Finally, except when decoding events, we do not return an error if the pointers in an ABI-encoded array or tuple are arranged in a nonstandard way, because it is not worth the trouble to dected it in that case.